arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/wordpress-webserver/content.md

 ![Terminal printout during connection](assets/webserver-connect-terminal.png)

-Now you should see a webpage like the following on the next image in your browser.
+Now you should see a webpage, like the following image, in your browser.

 ![Wordpress setup site](assets/webserver-wordpress-site.png)